anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 -> Device becomes managed
 ```

-In this lab, the device successfully joined Microsoft Entra ID, but Intune MDM enrollment still needs to be verified or fixed.
+In this lab, the device successfully joined Microsoft Entra ID first.
+The MDM status initially showed as `None`, so manual MDM enrollment troubleshooting was performed.
+After running the manual enrollment trigger, the device appeared in Microsoft Intune.

 ---